mclima/1-DOM-scripting/readme.md

 `;
 ```

-Another might be to add an element to the DOM:
+Another might be to leave the code in the HTML and add an element to the DOM to receive our generated HTML:

 ```html
 <nav id="main-menu" class="main-menu" aria-label="Main menu">